Brunswick-Khorasan/Connection-Messager/README.md

 # Connection-Messager
-The client for https://github.com/Brunswick-Khorasan/Connection-Messager-Server It will be a messaging system that can connect via TCP on LAN to the server!
+The client for https://github.com/Brunswick-Khorasan/Connection-Messager-Server It connects to the server via TCP over LAN